-The consultant team conducted detailed site visits, inventory and condition assessments for a representative sample of parks from April through July, 2017 as part of the planning process.
-During this time, the team visited and conducted detailed assessments including a facility inventory, facility conditions and recommendations for future operations, maintenance and possible site enhancements.
+The consultant team conducted detailed site visits for a representative sample of 19 parks from April through July, 2017 as part of the planning process.
+During this time, the team visited and conducted assessments including a facility inventory, facility conditions, and recommendations for future operations, maintenance and possible site enhancements.
 Parks assessed during this time are shown in Table 1 on page 37.